uscensusbureau/run-sas/README.md

 - Missing values
 - Multiple lengths
 - Not resolved
-- Invalid numeric data - Custom flag that will show up in log checker, must be written into program
+- Invalid numeric data: Custom flag that will show up in log checker, must be written into program

-### **LOW Items Checked**

-**Allowable but should be researched as to the cause and validated by peer reviewer.**
+### Low items checked

 - converted
 - Character values
 - No observations: This might be okay – dataset of bad records should empty.
 - 0 observations: Same as No observations

-"Does not exist" during a `proc append` Example:
+"Does not exist" during a `proc append` example:

 - NOTE: Appending `WORK.C_RECODE_POV_SE` to `WORK.C_APPEND_POV_SE`.
 - NOTE: BASE data set does not exist.
 DATA file is being copied to BASE file.

-## Other toolbox scripts
+## Scripts

-Available scripts and a short description of each, see the script header for details:
+See the script header for details.

 - [`check_all_logs`](check_all_logs) - runs the log check for every SAS program in the current directory and saves output to a permanent file
 - [`do_one_sas_batch`](do_one_sas_batch) - used to execute the SAS program in batch mode and then check the log for any problems, SAS command line options can be passed after the program name